trespaul/tidal-doc/src/content/docs/reference/superdirt/synthesisers.md

 ---
-title: Synthesizers
+title: Synthesisers
 ---

-SuperDirt is installed along with an extensive list of *default* audio effects and synthesizers.
-Note that you can also extend this list by adding your own synthesizers and audio effects to the audio engine.
+SuperDirt is installed along with an extensive list of *default* audio effects and synthesisers.
+Note that you can also extend this list by adding your own synthesisers and audio effects to the audio engine.
 For instance, check out the [Mutable Instruments](https://club.tidalcycles.org/t/mutable-instruments-ugens/2730) or the [SynthDefs for Tidal](https://club.tidalcycles.org/t/synthdefs-for-tidal/1092) threads on the Tidal Club forum.

 ## Basic instruments